ARCHIBALD QUINCY JONES, FAIA (1913-1979)

 1960 - The Ray Hommes Apartments, Country Club Addition, Las Vegas NV.
 Unbuilt.

-1960 - The Tom and Ann Peppers House II, 49380 Avenida Fernando, La Quinta, CA. Interiors by Arthur Elrod.
+1960 - The Tom and Ann Peppers House II, 49380 Avenida Fernando, La Quinta CA. Interiors by Arthur Elrod.
 Sold to Frank Capra.
 Sold in 2004 to Richard and Sharon Dicker.
 Sold in 2014 to Ted and Luan Miller.

 1960 - The H. A. Shelton Apartments.
 Unbuilt.

-1960 - The Fred Nassour Subdivision, Palm Desert, CA. Unbuilt.
+1960 - The Fred Nassour Subdivision, Palm Desert CA. Unbuilt.

 1961 - The Sherman L. and Priscilla Christensen House, 4078 Farmouth Drive, Los Angeles CA. Commissioned 1955.
 Sold to Ho and Tracy Kim.
 Sold in 1995 to Yong Kim.
 Sold in 1997 to Kevin Reilly.
 Sold in 1997 to Adam H. Spiegel (aka Spike Jonze) and Sofia Coppola.
-1998 renovation by Brad Dunning.
+Renovated in 1998 by Brad Dunning.
 Bottom photo by Michael Locke.

-1961 - The Justin Dart Addition, 444 North Faring Road, Los Angeles CA. The original house was built in 1938.
+1961 - The Justin Dart Addition, 444 North Faring Road, Los Angeles CA. Original house built in 1938.
 Justin Dart was a member of California Governor Ronald Reagan's "kitchen cabinet."
 Dart's former home at 944 Airole Way was destroyed in the Bel Air fire of 1961 and Jones designed a replacement.
 However, the Darts decided not to wait for construction and bought this house to which Jones made additions.
 Sold to Perry Leff and Abbe Lane.
 Sold in 2011 to 444 Faring Lane Road, LLC.

 1962 - The Ben Deane Subdivision, Coronado Housing, San Diego CA. Unbuilt.
 A proposed subdivision for the Hotel del Coronado property.